NxPKG/khulnasoft-docs/content/browser-rendering/get-started/browser-rendering-with-DO.md

 To enable Durable Objects, you will need to purchase the Workers Paid plan:

- 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account.
+ 1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/), and select your account.
  2. Go to **Workers & Pages** > **Plans**.
  3. Select **Purchase Workers Paid** and complete the payment process to enable Durable Objects.

 ## 3. Install Puppeteer

-In your `browser-worker` directory, install Cloudflare’s [fork of Puppeteer](/browser-rendering/platform/puppeteer/):
+In your `browser-worker` directory, install Khulnasoft’s [fork of Puppeteer](/browser-rendering/platform/puppeteer/):

 ```sh
 $ npm install @cloudflare/puppeteer --save-dev